-Serum resistance assay- A serum resistance assay was conducted by a method described elsewhere (42) with minor modifications.
+Serum Resistance Assay-A serum resistance assay was conducted by a method described elsewhere (42) with minor modifications.
 In brief, aliquots of 90 μ l of nonimmune calf serum were prepared and kept on ice before use.
-A 10 μ l suspension of bacteria in PBS (pH 7.4) containing approximately 1×105 CFU/ml was added to the 90 μ l of normal serum and to heat-inactivated serum (56 °C for 30 min).
-A 10 μl volume of zero-hour sample was immediately taken for 10-fold serial dilution in PBS, and each dilution was plated onto trypticase-soy agar (TSA).
-The remaining mixture was incubated at 37 °C for 1 hour.
-After 1-hour incubation, a series of 10-fold dilutions in PBS was made from both sets of mixtures (normal and heatinactivated serum).
-Each dilution was plated onto TSA and incubated overnight at 37 °C. Viable counts were calculated as mean values of at least two independent experiments with the same non-immune calf Viability (%) was normalized in serum. proportion to the value (100%) obtained from the zero-hour counts of each strain.
-Antibiotic sensitivity assays-For the determination of MICs for vancomycin and novobiocin, the microdilution method was exploited as recommended by the National Committee for Clinical Laboratory In brief, two-fold serial Standards (43). dilutions of the antibiotic were made in Mueller-Hinton (MH) broth (pH 7.2) in 96well microtitre plates.
-Then, bacteria at a final concentration of 5×10^5 CFU/ml in a volume equal to that of the antibioticcontaining MH broth were added to each well.
-The MICs were recorded as the lowest concentration of the antibiotic that did not allow visible bacterial growth after 20 h incubation at 37 °C.
+A 10- μ l suspension of bacteria in phosphate-buffered saline (pH 7.4) containing $\sim 1 \times$ 10^5 colony-forming units/ml was added to the 90 μ l of normal serum and to heat-inactivated serum (56 °C for 30 min).
+A $10-\mu l$ volume of 0 h sample was immediately taken for 10-fold serial dilution in phosphate-buffered saline, and each dilution was plated onto trypticase-soy agar.
+The remaining mixture was incubated at 37 °C for 1 h.
+After a 1-h incubation, a series of 10-fold dilutions in phosphate-buffered saline was made from both sets of mixtures (normal and heat-inactivated serum).
+Each dilution was plated onto trypticase-soy agar and incubated overnight at 37 °C. Viable counts were calculated as mean values of at least two independent experiments with the same nonimmune calf serum.
+Viability (percentage) was normalized in proportion to the value (100%) obtained from the 0 h counts of each strain.

+Antibiotic Sensitivity Assays-For the determination of minimal inhibitory concentrations for vancomycin and novobiocin, the microdilution method was exploited as recommended by the National Committee for Clinical Laboratory Standards (43).
+In brief, 2-fold serial dilutions of the antibiotic were made in Mueller-Hinton broth (pH 7.2) in 96-well microtiter plates.
+Then bacteria at a final concentration of 5×10^5 colony-forming units/ml in a volume equal to that of the antibiotic-containing Mueller-Hinton broth were added to each well.
+The minimal inhibitory concentrations were recorded as the lowest concentration of the antibiotic that did not allow visible bacterial growth after 20 h of incubation at 37 °C.

-Membrane extraction of PagP- Extraction of PagP from membranes was performed using lauroyldimethylamine-N-oxide (LDAO) as described previously (23), and specific activity determined by a standard TLC assay (24).
+Membrane Extraction of PagP-Extraction of PagP from membranes was performed using lauroyldimethylamine-N-ox-ide (LDAO) as described previously (23), and specific activity was determined by a standard TLC assay (24).